Artificial Intelligence in HR Could Make Hiring More Biased

 This seems to be what happened in systems such as Amazon’s failed human resources AI project.
 Historical data said that most previous successful hires were men; therefore, the AI prioritized applications from men.
 And even if the resume doesn’t explicitly mention gender, the system might discriminate in other ways.
-For example, it could ignore candidates who went to an all-women college, played on a women’s sports team, or who worked in a field traditionally associated with female employees.
+For example, it could ignore candidates who went to an all-women college, played on a women’s sports team, or worked in a field traditionally associated with female employees.

-How to tackle AI bias
+How to avoid AI bias in hiring

 Should we use artificial intelligence in HR at all?

 Of course we should.
 AI is already a major part of human capital management, with 70% of large companies reporting significant gains in productivity when they adopt automation.

 And AI can help to reduce discrimination in the recruitment process, resulting in a more diverse workforce, when used correctly.
 It’s all a matter of context, oversight, and data quality.
 A McKinsey report on AI puts the issue in a nutshell: “AI can help reduce bias, but it can also bake in and scale bias.”

 If you’re working with AI tools such as automated applicant tracking systems, here are a few things you need to keep in mind: